v3zxking/AnimeAdventures/README.md

 end)
 ```

-For auto buddha ability, there are 3 options for this. pick one as you see fit to use in game.
+For Auto Buddha ability, there are 3 options for this.
+Pick one as you see fit to use in-game.
 Change `getgenv().BuddhaForm = ""` [Open Source](https://github.com/v3zxking/AnimeAdventures/blob/main/AutoBuddhaAbility.lua)
 ```lua
 getgenv().BuddhaForm = "two"